joalcip/joalcip/README.md

 these ideas in practice.</li>

 AI Development
-<li> Amplify internal teams already doing research on democratic AI
+* Amplify internal teams already doing research on democratic AI research.
-research.
 Our Collective Constitutional AI (CCAI) project with Anthropic and DeepMind’s Habermas Machine are examples.
-Build internal leaderboards around success and breadth of public input.</li>
+Build internal leaderboards around success and breadth of public input.
 <li> Build out access to technology for developing AI-enabled collective
 intelligence tools and processes.
 The future is wild, and we need to give people access to the best possible tools to improve our ability to